admaunaloa/per_f4_c/README.md

 ```

 ### TRY IT OUT
-1. Copy the libraries F4, F439ZI and Bsp_example in an existing project, F439ZI supports most other types too,
+1. Copy the libraries F4, F439XX and Bsp_example in an existing project.
-1. Add the directories F4/inc F439ZI/inc and Bsp_example  to the include directories of the project/makefile.
+1. Add the directories F4/inc F439XX/inc and Bsp_example  to the include directories of the project/makefile.
 1. Copy the lines of the GPIO get example above to an existing source file.
 1. Modify PER_GPIOC and PER_GPIO_PIN_13 to a valid GPIO input.
 1. Compile